chetannverma/chetannverma/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently a 3nd Year Computer Engineering Student
+- 🔭 I’m currently a Computer Engineering Student
 - 🌱 I’m currently learning and making project in Web-Development and Blockchain
 - 👯 I’m looking to collaborate on any new Web Project
 - 📫 How to reach me: